Home » Blog » Unit Studies » Westward Expansion Unit Study

 In his usual fashion, he chose projects that required lots of hands-on and little writing.
 That’s okay, though, because he was still required to give a presentation about the projects.
 Even with very little writing, the information he gleaned and presented was very good.

-1. He made a model of the Lewis and Clark keelboat using several of the toys he has around the house.
+1. He made a model of the Lewis and Clark keelboat using several of his toys around the house.

 Westward Expansion Unit Study - living literature, hands-on, homeschool